Robosapiens-G1ANT-Interns/Robosapiens/Web Addons/G1ANT.Addon.Instagram/InstagramLogoutCommand .md

 ## Example

-This simple script log out with a instagram account in the connected android device :
+This simple script opens a instagram webpage in the provided browser instance, logs in and then after a 5 sec delay it logs out.:

 ```G1ANT
 instagram.open